 Section 4: Haile Selassie’s Legacy and Impact on Ethiopia

-Deresse then led us to an exhibit that explained Haile Selassie’s long-standing vision for Ethiopia.
-Known not only as a king but as a revolutionary leader, Haile Selassie’s legacy extends far beyond Ethiopia’s borders.
-His leadership was instrumental in uniting African nations and promoting the idea of a pan-African identity.
-He was a founding figure of the Organization of African Unity (now the African Union) and a global advocate for decolonization and self-governance.
+Deresse then guided us to an exhibit on Haile Selassie’s long-standing vision for Ethiopia.
+He was more than a king—he was a revolutionary leader.
+His influence extended beyond Ethiopia’s borders.
+He united African nations and promoted pan-African identity.
+Haile Selassie also played a key role in founding the Organization of African Unity (now the African Union).

 Haile Selassie’s Contributions to Education